Granite Hills Major Community Park

 Stage 1 of the master plan is for the development of Granite Hills Park.
 This is to provide a new major community park and play space.

-Granite Hills Major Community Park will provide a gateway into the broader Quarry Hills Parkland and be one of four major community parks in the City of Whittlesea.
+Granite Hills Major Community Park provides a gateway into the broader bunjil nganga Parkland and is one of four major community parks in the City of Whittlesea.

 Timeline

-Construction of Granite Hills Major Community Park started in July 2023.
+Construction of Granite Hills Major Community Park started in July 2023 and the park opened to the public in early December 2025.

 Turning the first sod